 - constitutes advertising or propaganda;

-- contains personal or confidential information (tax-related or otherwise);
+- contains personal or confidential information regarding you or a third party (tax-related or otherwise);

 - promotes or discredits an individual, an organization, a product or a political party;

-- reveals the identity of a Revenu Québec employee without his or her consent (by name, in a photograph, or through any other means).
+- reveals the identity of one of our employees without his or her consent (by name, in a photograph, or through any other means).

 Accordingly, we reserve the right to:

-- delete any such content without prior notice;
+- remove any such content without prior notice;